karlgroves/jquery-live-regions/README.md

 ```$('#foo').liveRegion();```

 The above method creates a live region with default values.
-Modifications to the item with an ID of "foo" will be announced by assistive technology.
+Modifications to the content within the live region will be announced by assistive technology.

 ### Give it a label